Exohayvan/atsuko/commands/README.md

 ## setspawn

-Sets the spawn channel for character images.
+Sets the spawn channel for character images to the channel where the command is invoked.

 ## balance